-And the buildings — vaulted, symmetrical, mosaic-lined — were not mere spas.
-They were monuments to empire.
-To walk through the Thermae of Caracalla was to walk into Rome itself, a city that bent fire, water, and flesh into instruments of dominance.
+The buildings themselves — vaulted, symmetrical, mosaic-laced — were monuments to dominance.
+To walk the halls of Caracalla and Diocletian was to walk into Rome itself — a city that bent heat, water, and flesh into instruments of empire.

 At 39BC, we return to bathing not as routine, but as ritual — a practice that disciplines, restores, and perfumes.
 Our Cleansing Shower Oils recall the intimacy of oils once poured across Roman skin, not for luxury alone, but for strength, endurance, and presence.